 The death of Queen Victoria on January 22, 1901, ends an era in which most of her British subjects know no other monarch.
-Her 63-year reign, the longest in British history, saw the growth of an empire on which the sun never set.
+Her 63-year reign saw the growth of an empire on which the sun never set.
 Victoria restored dignity to the English monarchy and ensured its survival as a ceremonial political institution.

 Born in 1819, she came to the throne after the death of her uncle, King William IV, in 1837.
 As a young woman ascending to the throne, her future husband described her “as one whose extreme obstinacy was constantly at war with her good nature.”
 Her first prime minister, Lord Melbourne, became her close friend and adviser, and she succeeded in blocking his replacement by Tory leader Sir Robert Peel in 1839.
 Two years later, however, an election resulted in a Tory majority in the House of Commons, and Victoria was compelled to accept Peel as prime minister.
 Never again would she interfere so directly in the politics of democratic Britain.